 To illustrate the difference between RBAC and ABAC, let’s explore how both models react to the same scenario.

 Let’s say you’re a commercial property manager, and an employee you manage access for just got a promotion.
-And with that promotion comes access to more areas of the building.
+With that promotion comes access to more areas of the building.

-In a role-based access control system, it’d be your job to manually reassign this person into a “manager” role with greater access permissions.
+- Role-based access control system.
+With RBAC, it would be your job to manually reassign this person into a “manager” role with greater access permissions.

-However, in an attribute-based access system, this process looks different.
-Under an ABAC system, as soon as the company’s software registered this new manager’s promotion, their attribution would automatically update from “worker” to “manager.”
-As a result, they’d be able to access these new areas without any manual reassignments.
+- Attribute-based access system.
+Under an ABAC system, as soon as the company’s software registers the promotion, their attribution will automatically update from “worker” to “manager.”
+As a result, they’ll be able to access these new areas without any manual reassignments.

-ABAC systems are typically found in commercial buildings that rent to companies with dozens or even hundreds of workers.
+Furthermore, ABAC systems are typically found in commercial buildings that rent to companies with dozens or even hundreds of workers.
 These systems make the most sense for large companies with many different positions.
-In this case, manually reassigning their positions might be too time-consuming and counterproductive.

-On the other hand, RBAC systems work well in buildings where everybody’s role is already determined and is unlikely to change.
-For example, if you manage a residential property, residents will stay residents, and staff will stay staff.
-So, you don’t need the more intensive capabilities of an attribute-based system.
+On the other hand, RBAC systems work well in buildings where everybody’s role is clearly defined and unlikely to change.
+For example, if you manage a residential property, residents and staff will stay in their respective positions.

 Is ABAC better than RBAC?